saibotsivad/smartstrap/README.md

 during runtime, so they are basically static globals.

 Inside `/app/control/menu.php` is the logic you should use to define the menu items inside the template.
-Check it out on the [demo](demo) to see an example.
+Check it out in the code, and have a look at the [demo](demo) to see it in action.

-In fact, you should probably check out that [demo](demo) anyway, it will show you how easy this is it use!